devyncunningham/majora/README.md

 ## Why MajoraJS?

 MajoraJS allows you to develop multiple white-label versions based on one main version of your React Native app.
 MajoraJS makes swapping app names, package ids, and moving assets like app icons easy.
-MajoraJS also lets you create custom components for each white-label version and import them only for that specific white-label's build.
+MajoraJS also lets you create custom components for each white-label version and import them only for that specific white-label version's build.

 MajoraJS's required Babel plugin`babel-codemod-majorajs` allows you to determine at compile-time which components to import for your white-labeled app.